dastultz/micropython-kabuki/README.md

 led_4_op = acc_y.filter_below(tilt)
 ```

 The accelerometer provides values from 32 to -32 on each axis. `AccelIn` uses the method `filtered_xyz()` which sums consecutive values to smooth the signal a bit.
 We have 4 lights, 2 will be lit when tilted to the left and the other 2 will be lit when tilted to the right.
-The value of 30 was chosen here by experimentation to create 4 useful ranges: greater than 30, between 0 and 30, between 0 and -30 and less than 30.
+The value of 30 was chosen here by experimentation to create 4 useful ranges: greater than 30, between 0 and 30, between 0 and -30 and less than -30.
+These 4 ranges will be applied to the 4 LEDs.

 The basic idea of a neural network is to connect "nodes" and have them influence each other.
 While nodes can have any value that supports the operations you wish to perform, for the most part we're talking about numbers and an occasional `True` or `False`.
 The filter and retain operators above don't drop values from a stream but choose between the current value and zero with the expectation that zero will have no influence (or will completely supress some signal).

-Values above -30 are changed to zero, values between -30 and 0 are kept (other values are changed to zero), values between 0 and 30 are kept, and values below 30 are changed to zero.
-These operations are then applied to the outputs:
+The `led_1_op` node changes values above -30 to zero.
+The `led_2_op` node changes values outside the range -30 and 0 to zero.
+The `led_3_op` node does the same for values outside the range 1 to 30.
+Finally, `led_4_op` node changes values below 30 to zero.
+These operations are then wired to the outputs:

 ```python
 kabuki.wire_output(led_1_op, LedOut(1))